Youth Ministry in the New Testament

 We raise puppies for The Seeing Eye, the world's largest provider of guide dogs for the blind.
 Puppy raisers in a given

-area meet monthly in clubs and do various things together on a regular basis.
+area meet monthly in clubs and do things together on a regular basis.
 We try to expose the dogs to every kind of

 situation that they may encounter after being matched with a blind person.
-We do demonstrations in schools and at fairs
+We also do demonstrations in schools and at fairs

 ball games, ride on trains, ferries and even do practice boarding at a cooperating airport.
 In club meetings, we rehearse

 commands, give each other advice and swap dogs so they get used to different handlers.
 If someone goes on vacation,